lancemsimpson/systematic_review_research_loex_2022/README.md

 For this project, we used [Jupyter Lab](https://jupyter.org/) to both conduct the searches, and create the slides.
 A links for the Jupyter notebook can be found below in the `repository directory`.

-To access the notebook and an HTML version of presentation rendered from [Jupyter Lab](https://jupyter.org/) in [Reveal.js](https://revealjs.com/), select the drop down menu for `Code` in the options above this `README`.
+To access the notebook and an HTML version of presentation rendered from [Jupyter Lab](https://jupyter.org/) in [Reveal.js](https://revealjs.com/), follow this link to [Download the Resository](https://github.com/lsimpsonlibrary/systematic_review_research_loex_2022/archive/refs/heads/main.zip), or select the drop down menu for `Code` in the options above this `README`.
 Then, select `Download Zip`.

 ## Repository Directory
 ### [Loex Presentation Jupyter Notebook](https://github.com/lsimpsonlibrary/systematic_review_research_loex_2022/blob/ef2b7e2d663de5a9353a072c01b4794a21d9d96e/loex_presentation_upload.ipynb)